 Trading into a dealership can also give you fewer options for your next set of wheels.
 While you’re not compelled to do anything, dealers can be very convincing, and buying one from a dealership could be a worse financial deal compared to buying privately.
 You can also get locked into buying a car of the same brand (i.e a Mazda for a Mazda), whereas a private sale gives you a much greater degree of freedom.

 Simply taking cash (and more of it) from a private buyer can give you more time to research your next car purchase, and to look around for a good bargain.

 It can be very hard to figure out the exact trade-in value of your car as every car is different.
 Factors like the car’s age, the brand’s popularity, the size and shape of the car, how clean it is and how well maintained/damage free it is can all influence how much you get for it.
 You can estimate what this is based on some research, but you likely won’t get an accurate number.

-Websites like Georgie offer trade-in calculators that let you get an accurate estimate of what your car could be worth, and if you wish they can then come to you to conduct an in-person valuation, before paying you for the car then and there.
+You can also use OnlineAuto.com..au's trade-in calculator that lets you get an accurate estimate of what your car could be worth, and if you wish they can then come to you to conduct an in-person valuation, before paying you for the car then and there.
 This can be a quick way of trading in your car, or even to just find out what it’s really worth.

 Both loans are for a $40,000 car

 Both have a five-year loan term at 4.67% p.a